 It was once a requirement for private limited companies to have both a director and a company secretary.
-These days having a company secretary is optional for private companies.
-A public limited company still must appoint a suitably qualified company secretary.
+These days having a secretary is optional for private limited companies, although it’s still a requirement for public companies to appoint a suitably qualified company secretary.

-In public companies the company secretary must be someone with a professional qualification, such as an accountant or solicitor.
+In public companies the company secretary must be someone with a professional qualification or membership to a proper governing body, such as an accountant or solicitor.